Ioan Axente Sever: Later years

 In 1850 he was a tenant farmer at Cenade; in 1851, he was named court secretary at Alba Iulia.
 In July 1852, he met with Emperor Franz Joseph I of Austria at Mount Găina, and accompanied him to Sibiu.
 With this occasion, he was awarded the Order of Leopold (Golden Cross with Crown) and the Order of Franz Joseph, 3rd class.
 He also received the Imperial Russian Order of Saint Anna, 3rd class.

+Between 1875 and 1877, Axente served in the lower house of the Hungarian Diet.
 Starting in 1881, Axente Sever was part of the ASTRA leadership in Sibiu.
 He moved to Brașov in 1892.
 His health began to decline in late 1900, and he was hospitalized in 1904.
 He died two years later, and was taken by train to Blaj, where he was buried in the cemetery next to the Church of the Holy Archangels.

 Legacy

 There are streets named after him in Aiud, Cluj-Napoca, Mediaș, Satu Mare, Sibiu, Sighișoara, and Turda, as well as a plaza in Timișoara.
 A high school in Mediaș also bears his name.